Why should I come to the Writing Center?

 We often hear (and you may often hear) that college students need to develop critical thinking skills as well as writing skills in order to find success in their professional lives.
 And writing a research paper, especially an “argumentative” or persuasive research paper, really exercises your critical thinking and writing faculties.
 So we created this series not only to help you with your writing assignments, but also to break down the strategies and tools you can use to make a complex research and writing task do-able.
 Some of the topics covered are brainstorming and outlining, using keywords and progressive focusing in your research, structuring effective arguments and evidence paragraphs, paper formatting made easy, revising, editing, and creating good PowerPoint presentations.
-Look for this workshop in the spring semester, but probably won’t present the full series in the Spring 2021 semester.
+We tend to offer this series in the spring semester, but probably won’t present the full series in the Spring 2021 semester.
 You can go to our Student Resources page for links to all the presentation materials.

 I have some suggestions for improving the Writing Center.
 Where can I send them?

 We are always happy to hear from you.
 We ask you to complete a short feedback survey whenever you receive a summary report of one of your consultations; you can use the comments box on the survey.
 We also have a suggestion box outside the center, or you may email your suggestions and comments to firstname.lastname@example.org.